 Civic Engagement for Social Change

-• Facilitate marginalized people to collectively name the racism, poverty, violence or other forms of exclusion and oppression they experience.
+The Foundation supports projects that use civic engagement or popular education processes to assist equity-seeking groups to collectively name the racism, poverty, violence or other forms of exclusion and oppression they experience.

 For examples of previously funded projects, visit our recipient directory here.